 Yes, yes it is.

 The Cobalt has had several recalls over the years — some for a faulty ignition — that I was unaware of until recently.
-Luckily, my car is in the clear, but I should have done my due diligence.
+Luckily, my car is all right, but I should have done my due diligence.

-While deciding on your first car, you're probably looking for affordability and fuel economy — but failing to research recalls could lead to big regrets down the line.
-Once you've made your first foray into the car buying process, be sure to keep an eye out for new recalls, and take them seriously — and for Pete's sake go to the dealership and get them fixed.
+While deciding on your first new or used car, you're probably looking for affordability and fuel economy — but failing to research recalls could lead to big regrets down the line.
+Once you've made your first foray into the car buying process, be sure to pay attention for new recalls, take them seriously — and for Pete's sake go to the dealership and get them fixed.

 3. Driving on Empty Can Damage Your Engine

 The day I splurged and treated myself to a full tank of gas was a special day.
 During the first few years of owning my car, I tended to put $10 worth in and hope it lasted all week, which meant spending a lot of time testing the limits of "empty."